 The VRA Bulletin is published twice a year.
 Volume 1 was printed in 1974, and volume 37, the last formal print edition, was in 2010.
-The electronic version starts in 2011 with volume 38, issue 1, published by the Berkeley Electronic Press.
-The transition from a print to an electronic journal allows authors and editors to interact directly with one another using an online publishing system.
-Individual articles are downloadable PDF files with stable URLs that can be saved, bookmarked, e-mailed, or otherwise disseminated.
+The electronic version starts in 2011 with volume 38, issue 1, with back issues being uploaded in increments, based on availability.

 The Visual Resources Association Bulletin is now a fully open access journal, which means that all materials distributed online are completely free and accessible to readers upon publication.
 The costs of publication are borne by the Visual Resources Association and its members or by the authors or their funders through a publication fee (equivalent of VRA membership).
 VRA supports the principle that making research freely available to the public through open access optimizes search and discovery, supporting wider dissemination and a greater global exchange of knowledge.

 The VRAB utilizes a combination of editorial review and double-blind peer review.
 Association news, reviews, editorial letters, perspectives, and affiliate news undergo editorial review while each feature article submission undergoes both peer review and editorial review.
 Please contact the editors for more information.

 The editors of the VRAB screen for plagiarism as part of the review process using Dupli Checker plagiarism checker software.

 The VRAB does not require copyright transfer, only permission to publish and archive the article.
 Copyright holders retain copyright ownership, granting a nonexclusive license to the journal and OJS to publish the article, meaning that the author may also publish it elsewhere.
 Before submitting an article to the journal, please be sure that all necessary permissions have been cleared in any third party material.

 Open Access statement section